icon-project/icon-sdk-python/README.md

 - A **provider** defines how the IconService connects to Loopchain.

-- The **HTTPProvider** takes the full URI where the server can be found.
+- The **HTTPProvider** takes a base domain URL where the server can be found.
 For local development, this would be something like http://localhost:9000.

 Here is an example of calling a simple API method to get a block by its height :